thegreyd/devops/README.md

 ## Implementation - Flame Graph
 1. We have used the flame graph repository and linux perf tool to generate flame graphs.
 2. We are using perf record and perf script to collect CPU data
-3. To automate the process we have used a shell script to collect CPU data and a linux cron job to trigger the script
+3. To automate the process we have used a shell script to collect CPU data
-4. While the flame graph is collecting data we are hitting API's of checkbox.io using anothe shell script.
+4. While the flame graph is collecting data we are hitting API's of checkbox.io using anothe script.
+5. We record how the system performance is effected when we continuously hit the API of the application

 ## Implementation - Monitoring Dashboard